Your source for all things Josh Litton

-your phat guide to three rocking books you need to be reading to your ghetto children
+your phat guide to three rocking books you need to read to your ghetto children

 When you're living in the ghetto, but you want to read to your kids, look no further than Lampish Fitt.